-The prior conduct record of a student shall be considered in determining the appropriate sanction for a student who has been found to have violated any part of Section 3 of this Policy.
+The prior conduct record of a student shall be considered in determining the appropriate sanction for a student who has been found to have violated any part of Section 3 of this policy.
 Sanctions shall be progressive in nature; that is, more serious sanctions may be imposed if warranted by the prior conduct record of the student.

-A "sanction" may be any action affecting the status of an individual as a student taken by the College in response to a violation of this Policy, including but not limited to the following:
+A "sanction" may be any action affecting the status of an individual as a student taken by the College in response to a violation of this policy, including but not limited to the following:

-- 1. "Expulsion" is a permanent separation from the College that involves denial of all student privileges, including entrance to College premises; - 2.
-"Suspension" is a temporary separation from the College that involves denial of all student privileges, including entrance to college premises for the duration of the suspension, and may include conditions for reinstatement; - "Removal of College privileges" involves restrictions on student access to certain locations, functions and/or activities but does not preclude the student from continuing to pursue his/her academic program; - 4.
-"Probation" is a status that indicates either (a) serious misconduct not warranting expulsion, suspension or removal of College privileges, or (b) repetition of misconduct after a warning has been imposed;

-- 5. A "Warning" is a written notice to the student indicating that he or she has engaged in conduct that is in violation of Section 3 of this Policy and that any repetition of such conduct or other conduct that violates this Policy is likely to result in more serious sanctions; - 6.
-"Community restitution" requires a student to perform a number of hours of service on the campus or in the community at large.
+- Expulsion a permanent separation from the College that involves denial of all student privileges, including entrance to College premises - b.
+Suspension -- a temporary separation from the College that involves denial of all student privileges, including entrance to college premises for the duration of the suspension, and may include conditions for reinstatement - c.
+Removal of College Privileges restricts student access to certain locations, functions and/or activities but does not preclude the student from continuing to pursue his/her academic program - d.
+Probation a status that indicates either (a) serious misconduct not warranting expulsion, suspension or removal of College privileges, or (b) repetition of misconduct after a warning has been imposed - e.
+Warning a written notice to the student indicating that he or she has engaged in conduct that is in violation of Section 3 of this policy and that any repetition of such conduct or other conduct that violates this policy is likely to result in more serious sanctions - f.
+Community restitution requires a student to perform a number of hours of service on the campus or in the community at large

-Section 5: Procedures
+Section 5: Enforcement Procedures

-The following procedures shall govern the enforcement of this Policy:
+The following procedures shall govern the enforcement of this policy: